How to Teach Your Kids About Holiday Budgeting | Mydoh

 But even candy grams and silly stocking stuffers for the family pet can add up, which is why the holidays are an ideal time for kids and teens to practice making and sticking to a budget.
 This way, they’re empowered to spend their own money how they choose on Christmas gifts for loved ones.

 By setting a spending limit, kids and teens get real-world practice at budgeting and deciding where their money goes.
-Because planning ahead to buy for everyone on your list, but still having money left over to see a movie or go skating over the winter holidays, is a great feeling!
+Because planning ahead to buy for everyone on your list and still having money left over to see a movie or go skating is a great feeling!

 How kids can earn extra gift money

-• Total your amounts: Simply add the amount for each gift and ensure it doesn’t equal an amount more than your spending limit.
-If your kid is planning to spend more than they budgeted, see our next point…
+Simply add the amount for each gift and ensure it doesn’t equal an amount more than your spending limit.
+If your kid is planning to spend more than they budgeted, see our next point.

-• Adjust accordingly: If your tween or teen has brand name tastes but a no-name budget, they might need to adjust their budget (and their expectations).
+If your teen has brand name tastes but a no-name budget, they might need to adjust their budget (and their expectations).
 Is there one area of their budget they can cut down on or could they earn some extra money to boost their holiday spending?

 Looking for more holiday budgeting tips for your family?
 Read our guide to budgeting for kids

-7 tips to budget for the holidays with your family
+7 tips to budget for the holidays as a family

 1. Take all your holiday expenses into account